 Even mainstream experts who don’t know anything about peak oil and don’t think that economic growth is fundamentally unsustainable will tell you to save money, and that’s the obvious place to start.
 But saving money becomes more urgent if you’re looking towards a future that will be very different from the past, where the new normal may be the permanent end of economic growth or even a period of contraction as during the Depression — but this time, much longer.

 For the growing number of unemployed workers, that future is now.
 I know what that’s like.
 A couple years ago, my wife Lindsay and I lost our full-time jobs within a few months of each other and had to make immediate cuts.
+Finding a better home energy quote from price comparison quotes from websites similar to Money Expert (https://www.moneyexpert.com/gas-electricity/) might increase the savings further because they compare a massive range of home energy deals.

 Our biggest expense was the mortgage.
 So we worked with the bank to reduce our monthly payment.
 Our second biggest expense was food so we cut that by eating out less and cutting down on luxuries at the grocery store and buying more food at the farmers market and from local farm stands, which, if you’re smart and buy what’s at the height of the season in quantity when it’s cheapest and then freeze it, can actually be cheaper than the grocery store.
+If you’re looking for other ways to reduce your expenses, you could also check out websites that offer online coupons such as PromoCodeWatch so when you do buy things, you can save money in the process.

 The next big thing was transportation.
 We sold one of our two cars, saving us not only on car payments but also on gas, upkeep and auto taxes.
 We also saved on energy.
 We changed out all our lights to CFLs, had R-30 insulation blown into the attic and put up blackout curtains to keep the house warmer in winter and cooler in summer.
 As for clothes and incidentals, we cut back and then, for what we still needed, we started shopping antique and vintage (aka, our Main Street antique mall and Goodwill).
 Both lead us to surprising bargains of high quality, gently-used, name brand garments.